bahmutov/cdn-with-local-fallback/README.md

 ## Goal

 Lets say we need **D3** library.
-We hope that by using CDN url (http://d3js.org/d3.v3.min.js) to reuse the d3 library the user might have in his browser cache.
-This is the good practice, but sometimes it fails.
+We hope that by loading the library from CDN url (http://d3js.org/d3.v3.min.js) we reuse the d3 library the user might have in his browser cache.
+This is the good recommended practice, but sometimes it fails.
 For example, some of our clients in Asia experience CDN timeouts for common libraries: jQuery, angular.